 Modelled marshes reach their largest extent in the central estuary, where the tidal energy is the lowest in agreement with the qualitative model of Dalrymple et al. (1992).
 The tidal marsh expands mostly landward from the maximum flood current velocity.
-This is also where the bedload convergence zone begins and in natural estuaries where the turbidity maximum zone may occur (Fig. 13).
-The main reason for the increase in tidal marsh extent is the combination of flow velocities being low enough and the presence of suitable bed elevations.
-The establishment of tidal marshes requires a window of opportunity with a long enough mild hydrodynamic stress (Bouma et al., 2014).
+This is also where the bedload convergence zone begins, and in natural estuaries where the turbidity maximum zone may occur (Fig. 12).
+The main reason for the increase in tidal marsh extent is the combination of flow velocities being low enough, with the presence of suitable bed elevations.
+The establishment of tidal marshes requires a window of opportunity with long enough mild hydrodynamic stress (Bouma et al., 2014).
 However, the modelled marshes develop primarily landward and not seaward of the maximum flood velocity, which shows that the hydrodynamics are not the only limiting factor.
-In reality, however, the hydrodynamic stresses will be larger in the outer part and wave magnitude is also more significant there (Dalrymple et al., 1992), and waves are a major limiting factor for seedling establishment in tidal marsh and mangrove landscapes (Balke et al., 2013).
+In landscapes (Balke et al., 2013).
 Waves would result in a further reduction in tidal marsh extent in the outer estuary but will have limited effect on the central part of the estuary and therefore strengthen the trends in our model.